glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 I've gone through just about a dozen programming languages

-And shown what could be described as a 'wat'
+And shown what could be described in each as a 'wat'

 But if you have a deep understanding of how a language works it's not a wat